Pylons/deform/contributing.md

     cd ~/projects/deform/

-#### Add your checkout location to your `PATH`
+#### Add your checkout location to your `$PATH`

-You must add your local Deform checkout—which is also where you will install geckodriver and your web browser—to your `PATH` to run `tox` or nosetests
+You must add your local Deform checkout—which is also where you will install your web driver and web browser—to your `$PATH` to run tox or nosetests.
-Otherwise Firefox or Chrome will not start and will return an error message of `'geckodriver' executable needs to be in PATH.`.
+Otherwise Firefox or Chrome will not start and will return an error message such as `'geckodriver' executable needs to be in PATH.`.

-When you run `$tox -e functional3`, your local checkout is automatically added.
+When you run `$tox -e functional3`, your local checkout is automatically added to your `$PATH`.
 Otherwise you can set it manually.

     export PATH=~/projects/deform:$PATH

+#### Set an environment variable

+To use a locally installed web driver and web browser, one of the following environment variables needs to be set, according to the browser in which you want to run tests.

+    export WEBDRIVER=selenium_local_chrome
+    export WEBDRIVER=selenium_local_firefox

+All functional tests must pass using Firefox.
+At the moment some tests fail on Chrome and Opera.
+We are in process of rewriting tests to overcome the differences between browsers.
+We welcome your contribution to rewriting tests in deformdemo for better compatibility across these browsers, with Chrome as a higher priority and need.

 #### Firefox latest